W1LMS/dmr-master-server/README.md

 # dmr-master-server

 This script automates the installation for 2 of N0MJS' repositories: [dmr_utils3](https://github.com/n0mjs710/dmr_utils3) and [HBlink3](https://github.com/n0mjs710/hblink3).
+The script has been tested on a fresh Debian 9 install of a VPS.
+It will perform an apt update and upgrade, install python-twisted, and install dmr_utils3 & HBlink3.
+It also includes the systemd file to run as a service.

 You will need to install git to download this repository by typing:

     sudo apt install -y git

-I recommend running the following command from a sub-folder in your home directory (i.e.`~/Downloads`), or `/tmp`, to download and install:
+To download and install the software, I recommend running the following command from a sub-folder in your home directory (i.e.`~/Downloads`), or `/tmp`:

     git clone https://github.com/W1LMS/dmr-master-server.git
     cd dmr-master-server
     chmod +x ./install.sh
     sudo ./install.sh

-The script has been tested on a fresh Debian 9 install of a VPS.
-It will perform an apt update and upgrade, install python-twisted, and install dmr_utils3 & HBlink3.
-It also includes the systemd file to run as a service.

-You will need to edit the `/opt/HBlink3/hblink.cfg` and `/opt/HBlink3/rules.py` prior to launching.
+You should find yourself in the `/opt/HBlink3` folder when it is done.
+You will need to edit the files `hblink.cfg` and `rules.py` in that folder prior to launching.
 To launch, type:

-    python3 /opt/HBlink3/bridge.py
+    python3 bridge.py

 Once everything is running smoothly, you can enable and start the service by typing: